centrahq/api-documentation/pages/03.fe-development/09.subscriptions/docs.md

 ### Subscription payment update initialization

-To initialize subscription payment update use Checkout API endpoint [POST /api/checkout/customer/stored/payment](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/6.%20customer%20handling/post_customer_stored_payment_methods).
+(Since `v3.13`) To initialize subscription payment update use Checkout API endpoint [POST /api/checkout/customer/stored/payment](https://docs.centra.com/swagger-ui/?api=CheckoutAPI#/6.%20customer%20handling/post_customer_stored_payment_methods).
 This endpoint behaves similarly as the endpoint for initiating standard checkout.
 In the request body, you should send an array of subscription contract ids that you want to update with new subscription payment.
 Contracts need to belong to a single customer.
 Selected payment method needs to be available to use on each of the specified contracts.